 Anxiety treatment is an important dual diagnosis need for many people.
 These people may have been struggling with anxiety for many years, and this likely impacts their overall recovery efforts.
 One of the primary problems with anxiety treatment is that it often fails to be specific and evidence-based.
-When I say this, I mean that people get thrown into a general symptomatic pool and are mainly prescribed forms of sedative medication to soften the anxiety.
+People put into a general symptomatic pool are mainly prescribed forms of sedative medication to soften the anxiety.

-Many people are diagnosed with anxiety, but the discussion is far too short.
+The discussion is far too short for many people diagnosed with anxiety.
 They meet with a psychiatrist, primary care physician, or therapist and talk about tension, nervousness, panic attacks, avoidance behaviors, and general discomfort.
 This often leads to that physician saying something like this:

 “It looks like you have anxiety.
 I’d like you to take these meds when you need them.
 This will help your anxiety settle down.”

 These meds often refer to benzodiazepines.
-Benzodiazepines are a class of medication which trigger the GABA receptor in the brain, which is associated with calming and some sedation.
-When this receptor is activated, the anxiety often lifts and the person can continue on with their day.
+Benzodiazepines are a class of medication which trigger the GABA receptor in the brain and associated with calming and some sedation.
+Activating this receptor often lifts anxiety and the person can continue on with their day.
 While providing some temporary comfort, there are potential problems with a treatment approach such as this.
 Some of the common problems include the following: